BonnierNews/httptest/README.md

 ## `HttpTest.agent(initiator, options)`

 Returns HTTP tester with cookie jar exposed as property `jar`.
-Subsequent requests will forward cookies.
+Subsequent requests will forward cookies that match origin and path.